nwjs/node/doc/api/stream.md

 be destroyed.
 In other terms, iterating over a stream will consume the stream fully.
 The stream will be read in chunks of size equal to the `highWaterMark` option.
-In the code example above, data will be in a single chunk if the file has less then 64 KiB of data because no `highWaterMark` option is provided to [`fs.createReadStream()`][].
+In the code example above, data will be in a single chunk if the file has less than 64 KiB of data because no `highWaterMark` option is provided to [`fs.createReadStream()`][].

 ##### `readable[Symbol.for('Stream.toAsyncStreamable')]()`